ibm-cloud-docs/containers/getting-started.md

 ### What's next
 {: #vpc-classic-whats-next}

-- Go through the [VPC on Classic cluster tutorial](/docs/containers?topic=containers-vpc_ks_tutorial) for installing the CLI, setting up your cluster environment, and deploying an app with a VPC load balancer that exposes your app on the internet.
+- Go through the [VPC cluster tutorial](/docs/containers?topic=containers-vpc_ks_tutorial) for installing the CLI, setting up your cluster environment, and deploying an app with a VPC load balancer that exposes your app on the internet.
-- Explore other capabilities, such as creating a [multizone VPC on Classic cluster](/docs/containers?topic=containers-ha_clusters#multizone), controlling network access with [VPC access control lists](/docs/containers?topic=containers-vpc-network-policy), and [adding VPC Block Storage](/docs/containers?topic=containers-vpc-block) to your apps.
+- Explore other capabilities, such as creating a [multizone VPC cluster](/docs/containers?topic=containers-ha_clusters#multizone), controlling network access with [VPC access control lists](/docs/containers?topic=containers-vpc-network-policy), and [adding VPC Block Storage](/docs/containers?topic=containers-vpc-block) to your apps.